Mirantis/mke-docs/content/docs/configuration/support-bundle.md

 ## Upgrade support bundle using Krew

-To upgrade your existing support-bundle plugin using Krew run:
+Run the following krew command to upgrade your existing support-bundle:

 ```commandline
 kubectl krew upgrade support-bundle
 ```

-## Uninstall support bundle
+## Uninstall a support bundle

-Choose the method used during a plugin installation process, and follow the steps to uninstall the support bundle:
+The instruction for uninstalling the support bundle plugin corresponds to the method that was used to install the plugin.

-{{< tabs items="Uninstall using Krew,Uninstall manually" >}}
+{{< tabs items="Krew installation,Manual installation" >}}

     {{< tab >}}
     Run the following command to remove the support bundle plugin: